rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 * `((S + T) == T)` if `(S subtree-of T)`

 Note that this also includes the case in which both trees are equal.
-That is because `(S subtree-of T)` and `(T subtree-of S)` are both true.
+That is because `(S subtree-of T)` and `(T subtree-of S)` are then both true.

 Case-3: If two trees overlap each other, then none is a subtree of the other.
 And because both trees are required to have a non-empty intersection, each tree needs to have one or more nodes the other tree does not have.
 Because of that, the following cases can be distinguished: (Case-4) root `t` is not a node in `S`, (Case-5) `s` is not a node in `T`, and (Case-6) `s` is a node in `T` and/or `t` a node in `S`.

-Case-4/5: If `t` is not a node in the outer set of `s`, then a node in the intersection between the two trees exists (i.e. the root of the common subtree) that has two distinct parent nodes which are both not common to `S` and `T`.
+Case-4/5: If `t` is not a node in the outer set of `s`, then a node in the non-empty intersection between both trees exists (i.e. the root of the common subtree) that has two distinct parent nodes which are both not common to `S` and `T`.
 Because of that, the union of such trees would result in a non-tree graph as that node would have two parent nodes in the resulting graph.
 Consequently, the root of one tree must be a node in the other tree.

-Case-6: If `s` is a node in `T`, then `S` must have leaf nodes not in `T` - otherwise, case-1/2 would apply.
+Case-6: If `s` is a node in `T`, then `S` must have leaf nodes not in `T` - otherwise, Case-1/2 would apply.
 (Note that, if `(s == t)` is true, then `T` must also have leaf nodes not in `S`).
-The result in such a case is guaranteed to be a single tree.
+The result in such a case is guaranteed to be a single tree because in case of `(t ancestor-of s)`, new subtrees will be added to one or more nodes in `T`.

 Note that, in the context of this discussion, the union of two trees is, due to the above, required to yield a single tree.
 Because of that, and in `(S + T)`, **the root of T must be a node in S**.

 <!-- ======================================================================= -->
 ## difference (\, sub, diff)